Beyond the TESSERACT:Trustworthy Dataset Curation for Sound Evaluations of Android Malware Classifiers

 \section{Discussion}

-While our paper extends the set of best practices for evaluating Android malware classifiers under spatio-temporal drift proposed in prior work~\cite{dos_and_donts,pendlebury2019tesseract,rossow2012prudent,sommer2010outside,flood2024bad}, there are still several open challenges the community faces.
-In the following, we contextualize our findings by discussing related challenges.
+\daniel{TODO: General question - Do we want to sell our recommendations as generally applicable to all malware domains or not?} While we extend the set of best practices for evaluating Android malware classifiers under spatio-temporal drift (\cite{dos_and_donts,pendlebury2019tesseract,rossow2012prudent,sommer2010outside,flood2024bad}), several open problems still exist.
+Here, we contextualize our findings and discuss related challenges.

-\paragraph{Markets in \androzoo} \androzoo~\cite{androzoourl} contains primarily \acp{apk} from \googleplay and other western markets, under-representing other regions where Android is the most popular operating system, especially China~\cite{chinese_android}.
-It has been noted that Chinese app markets are generally less active in protecting mobile users from deceptive or abusive actors; therefore, they tend to have a higher prevalence of malware \cite{wang2018beyond}.
-At the same time, \androzoo is currently the best repository we have as a community for benign and malicious \acp{apk}.